wacncontent/CustomizeTool/removeCommentOutput2/articles/redis-cache/cache-how-to-scale.md

 ## How to automate a scaling operation

-you can scale using Azure Redis Cache PowerShell cmdlets, Azure CLI, and by using the Windows Azure Management Libraries (MAML).
+In addition to scaling your y you can scale using Azure Redis Cache PowerShell cmdlets, Azure CLI, and by using the Azure Management Libraries (MAML).

 ### Scale using PowerShell